Code-Institute-Submissions/Vepp1-cinemary/README.md

 ## Frontend Libraries

-- Two Frontend Libs were used for the development of this project:
-  - React.
+  ### React
+    - Create reusable components, infinite scroll and build a lighweight application, aiming for the best user experience.

-  - React Bootstrap.
+  ### React Bootstrap.
-  - Font Awesome.
+    - Build a responsive website and choose between a collection of syntax for template design.

+  ### FontAwesome
+    - Icon library and toolkit, to customize frontend.

 ---